sayanig12/TMDB-Search-Engine/README.md

 - Type a movie name of your choice to see the results and go to "Movie Details" for further info and for link to IMDB.

+NB: Code modified from : https://www.youtube.com/watch?v=YsPqjYGauns&list=PLwoKi92MT19k8X7iegFtN8M_mkiBoJtZC&index=38&t=229s
+- Modifications:
+	- Code modifications as required to access TMDB's database and pull the relevant info from the HTTP response (which is structured 	    differently from the OMDB database as shown in the video).
+	- Some css changes to showcase the movie results better.